 Harbour Air is a seaplane company with a terminal in Victoria’s Inner Harbour and connections to Vancouver, Whistler and other cities on Vancouver Island.

-Harbour Air suspended operations during the spring of 2020 due to the coronavirus pandemic.
-Flights started back up again though.
-As of December 2020, passengers are required to wear face masks.
+Harbour Air temporarily suspended operations during the spring of 2020 due to the COVID-19 pandemic.
+Flights have since started back up again though.
+As of May 2021, passengers are required to wear face masks.

 For additional status updates see the Harbour Air website.